 Commonwealth by Century will have a total of 2,300 units and will rise in Commonwealth Avenue right beside Don Antonio Heights, and is within the vicinity of a shopping center, top schools, techno hubs, churches and major thoroughfares.

-“For the first time ever, Century Properties is bringing its vaunted heritage of upscale visionary real еstatе development to the Commonwealth, Quezon City area,” said Century Properties Managing Director and Co-Chief Operating Officer Marco R. Antonio.
+“For the first time ever, Century Properties is bringing its vaunted heritage of upscale visionary real еstatе development to the Commonwealth, Quezon City area,” said Century Properties President and CEO Marco R. Antonio.

 He said it will be surpassing the usual standards set for residential projects within this category by introducing pioneering amenities and concepts that will far exceed what the market has been accustomed to.

 “Century will introduce the ‘uncommon’ to redefine the standards for residential living in Quezon City.
 Hence, the ‘Quezon City re-imagined’ tagline,” Antonio said.

 The Commonwealth by Century residential package includes livable unit layouts with extended balconies, distinctive amenities that encourage outdoor social interaction, a masterplanned community with open spaces, greenery and waterscapes; and round the clock safety and security systems for the peace of mind of all residents.